rwcitek/docker/_slides/DockerGentleIntro.md

 ---

-## Building an image with an Here-Doc Dockerfile
+## Building an image with a Here-Doc Dockerfile
 ```
 <<'eof' docker build --tag nettools:here-doc -
 FROM ubuntu:22.04